-Taking a direction reading when you are near a source of strong magnetism can cause large errors in readings.
-Because of this, you should avoid taking direction readings while in the vicinity of the following types of objects: permanent magnets (magnetic necklaces, etc.), concentrations of metal (metal doors, lockers, etc.), high tension wires, aerail wires, household appliances (TVs, personal computers, washing machines, freezers, etc.).
+- Taking a direction reading when you are near a source of strong magnetism can cause large errors in Taking a direction reading when you are near a source of strong magnetism can cause large error readings.
+Because of this, you should avoid taking direction readings while in the vicinity of the following types of objects: permanent magnets (magnetic necklaces, etc.), concentrations of metal (metal doors, lockers, etc.), high tension wires, aerial wires, household appliances (TVs, personal computers, washing machines, freezers, etc.).
 Accurate readings are also impossible indoors, especially inside ferroconcrete structures.
-This is because the metal framework of such structures picks up magnetism from appliances, etc.

-Accurate direction readings are impossible while in a train, boat, air plane, etc.
+This is - because the metal framework of such structures picks up magnetism from appliances, etc. - Accurate direction readings are impossible while in a train, boat, air plane, etc.